encukou/py3c/README.rst

 License
 -------

-The code is licensed under the MIT license.
+The code is licensed under the MIT license, except capsulethunk.h, which is (as part of Python documentation) available under the PSF license.
 The documentation is licensed under CC-BY-SA 3.0.

-See the files LICENSE.MIT and doc/LICENSE.CC-BY-SA-3.0.
+See the files LICENSE.MIT, LICENCE.PSF and doc/LICENSE.CC-BY-SA-3.0.